Gyles Brandreth: Other activities

 Brandreth is a former European Monopoly champion.
 He was also an Honorary President of the Association of British Scrabble Players, having organised the first British National Scrabble Championship in 1971.

 In 1987, Brandreth kissed Cheryl Baker onscreen for three minutes and 33 seconds, longer than the then-record longest onscreen kiss.

-He is an after-dinner speaker and held the world record for the longest continuous after-dinner speech, twelve-and-a-half hours, done as a charity stunt.
+Brandreth is an after-dinner speaker and held the world record for the longest continuous after-dinner speech, twelve-and-a-half hours, done as a charity stunt.
 With his wife, he founded a teddy bear museum at Stratford-upon-Avon, which after 18 years relocated to the Polka Theatre in Wimbledon, London, before moving in 2016 to its current location at Newby Hall, Yorkshire.
 He is a Patron of the National Piers Society and Vice-President of charity Fields in Trust (formerly the National Playing Fields Association).

 In 2014, Brandreth received the honorary degree of Doctor of Letters (Hon DLitt) from the University of Chester.
 In December 2016, he was named as the University of Chester's chancellor, taking office in March 2017.

-Since 2015, he has served as President of the Oscar Wilde Society, which was founded in 1990.
+Since 2015, Brandreth has served as President of the Oscar Wilde Society, which was founded in 1990.

 In August and September 2017, Brandreth, his son Benet and daughter-in-law Kosha Engler staged a very truncated (90 minute, instead of a more usual three hours) production of Hamlet at the Park Theatre in Finsbury Park, London.
 Directed by Simon Evans and David Aula, Benet Brandreth plays Prince Hamlet, with Gyles and Engler playing another four or five characters each.
-The production is available on YouTube.
+Brandreth has released a recording of the production on YouTube.

 Personal life

 Brandreth met Michèle Brown at Oxford.
 They married at Marylebone Register Office on 8 June 1973, witnessed by actor Simon Cadell, his best friend from school.

-Having a son and two daughters, since 1986 they have lived in Barnes, London.
+They have a son and two daughters, and have lived in Barnes, London, since 1986.